Graphics Cards have complicated naming schemes and it can get confusing very fast, especially with the rate at which new GPUs are released.

 GTX 2080Ti: CUDA-Cores: 4352, VRAM 11GB, Octane-Bench: 240

-As we can see, the Ti Versions have a lot more Shader (CUDA) Cores, more VRAM and tend to be the best performance / price ratio and performance / power ratio GPUs in the NVIDIA GPU Generation line-up.
+As we can see, the Ti Versions have a lot more Shader (CUDA) Cores, more VRAM and tend to designate both higher value and higher performance GPUs in the NVIDIA GPU Generation line-up compared to non-Ti GPUs of the same tier.

 The Ti Version also clearly outranks the non-Ti GPU in Octane-Bench.